rsdoiel/antenna/archives/2025/going_electric_2025.17.md

 ---

-## How Lucid Made America's Fastest-Charging EV
+## How The Lucid Gravity Became A Fast-Charging Monster

 date: 2025-04-29, from: Inside EVs News